jasonchuacodes/dev-notes/Backend/NodeJS/NestJS/interceptor.md

 #### Purpose
-Used to 'intercept' the data and do actions to it.
+Used to `intercept` the data and do actions to it.
 One use-case is to transform the response data - to exclude some set fields.

 #### Usage